-6.3 Health and Safety
+6.4 Health and Safety

-During response the safety and health of people working in the field and in any emergency response facility must be considered.
-Council and agency health and safety policies should note health and safety requirements during response to emergencies.
-At all levels of response the CIMS requires a risk and/or safety function to be established and the importance of this is recognised.
+During response the health and safety of people working in the field and in Coordination Centres must be considered.
+Health and safety policies should note requirements during response to emergencies.
+All Coordination Centres must have a Safety function as part of their CIMSbased response structure to oversee health and safety during response.

-6.4 Canterbury CDEM Group Response Priorities
+6.5 Group Response Priorities

-The following response priorities for the Canterbury CDEM sector are underpinned by the need to provide for the health and safety of responders and to provide information to the community.
-The Group's response priorities are to:
+The following response priorities are underpinned by the need to provide for the health and safety of responders and to provide information to the community.
+The Group's response priorities are: